 The Art Bus Red wine certainly has some interesting origins.
 One morning Heidi noticed an old “hippy bus” that had been abandoned in the Solari Vineyard in Calistoga (a vineyard she purchases fruit from).
 She called the owners and they were immediately apologetic to have such an eyesore show up in a beautiful vineyard.
 They were surprised when Heidi asked if she could take the bus – which she then towed over to her own property.
 It reminded her of some of the old buses from the United States that had found second life as school buses or for public transportation in a number of Central American countries.

 The image for this wine is the front of this bus with Heidi peering through the window on the driver’s side.
-This wine was made in 2008 and 2009 and will be reintroduced to the market with several newer vintages starting in 2012.
+This wine was made in 2008 and 2009 and was reintroduced to the market with several newer vintages starting in 2012.
 This wine is 80% Syrah.
 The 2009 vintage shows lively aromas with both red and black fruit and a meaty component – with just hints of white pepper.
 The palate is juicy, mouth watering and big.
 Broad tannins anchor a long finish.

 15% of all proceeds from the sale of any vintages of this wine are donated to Heifer International, a charity organization working to fight poverty and hunger worldwide.